IzzMehh/RockPaperScissors/README.md

 <b> This is a paper scissors rock game.</b>

-``It stores the user score and total game count and in the Browser's Local storage.``
+``It stores the score and total game count and in the Browser's Local storage.``

 Built with Html , Css and JavaScript.